themesberg/flowbite/content/components/tooltips.md

 ### Example

-Check out the following JavaScript example to learn how to initialize, set the options, and use the methods for the Tooltip object:
+Check out the following JavaScript example to learn how to initialize, set the options, and use the methods for the Tooltip object.

+First of all, set the target element as the tooltip itself and the trigger element which can be a button or text element.

+After that you can also set the options object to change the placement and trigger type of the tooltip, alongside with the callback functions.

 ```javascript
 // set the tooltip content element